zenemith/Rust/Linux/README.md

 steamcmdPath="/usr/games"
 ```

 The paths above need to be configured accordingly.
-The script can then be ran from any location.
+The script can then be ran from any location.<br />
 In order to put the script in a crontab, you also need to preceed it with a server stop script and then succeed it with a server start script.

 ## Linux Native Manual version